Hamka Hamzah

-Hamka Hamzah (born 29 January 1984) is an Indonesian former professional footballer who plays as a centre-back.
+Hamka Hamzah (born 29 January 1984) is an Indonesian former professional footballer who played as a centre-back.
 In the past, he once played as a forward.
 Hamka also has one appearance as a goalkeeper in Persik Kediri.

 Biography

 Hamka Hamzah played as a defender for the Indonesia national team at the 2010 AFF Championship tournament.
-His consistent play and fighting spirit to guard the opposing strikers has made Hamka Hamzah respected by the opposing strikers and always has a place in the Indonesian national team.
-Footballer whose height is 183cm.
+His consistent play and fighting spirit has made Hamka Hamzah respected by opposing strikers.

 Apart from PSM, Hamka has played for a number of big clubs in Indonesia, such as Persik Kediri, Arema Cronus, Persebaya, Persija, Persisam and Persipura.
 While at Persija, Hamka was one of Persija's most prolific goal scorers.
 Sergei Dubrovin, former Persija architect, praised that not many players have skills like Hamka.
 Because he was considered to have quite a big influence, Hamka was asked to become captain to replace Hendro Kartiko who left for Arema Malang.

 Club career

 PSM Makassar

 Hamka played for his hometown club, PSM Makassar for the 2017 League 1 competition.
 Hamka started his career with PSM Makassar Junior in 2001-2002.
 At that time he was 17 years old.